Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 The conversation remains through the handset until the handset is replaced on the base unit cradle.

 Then the speakerphone light will turn on.
-While in speakerphone mode, lift the handset to switch off the speakerphone and talk if through the handset.
+While in speakerphone mode, lift the handset to switch off the speakerphone and talk through the handset.

 8.6 Last number redial